 - Add lukewarm water.
 The water level should be slightly more than double the height of the ingredients in the bowl.

-- Add a pinch of salt. (it will help to reduce the amount of enzyme inhibitors even further);
+- Add a pinch of salt and a splash of freshly squeezed lemon juice. (it will help to reduce the amount of enzyme inhibitors even further);

 - Place a cotton or linen towel over the bowl;